Tower 32: A Crossing of the Texas & New Orleans Railroad and the Gulf,

 Mariposa Tower Site

-Frank Fertita wonders whether Mariposa Tower might actually be a
+Frank Fertita wonders if Mariposa Tower might be

 watchman's tower at Calder Ave. [edited from multiple emails]